bovlb/frc-tips/ramps/README.md

 ```

 Note that we're only applying the ramp to the forwards/backwards axis and not the turn.
 Rapid turns alone are not usually enough to tip the robot.
+If you find that the robot turns too rapidly, remember that it's common practice to limit the maximum permissible rate of turn.
+This can be done simply by multiplying the turn value from the joystick by a constant like `0.5`.

-If you do decide to apply ramping to the turn control, remember to create a second `SlewRateLimiter`;
+If you do decide to apply ramping to the turn control, you will need to create a second `SlewRateLimiter`;
-the filter has internal state, so don't try to use it for two data streams.
+the filter has internal state, so don't try to use one filter for two data streams.

 ## References